yenalbert/round-robin-pairings/README.md

  - Or you are organizing a sports tournament, and you need to schedule games such that each participant plays each other participant exactly once.
  - Or you are teaching a writing class, and you'd like each student to review each other student's draft exactly once during the semester.

-If you have N items in your list.
-This means there will be N - 1 rounds, and each round will have N / 2 matches.
+If you have N items in your list, this means there will be N - 1 rounds, and each round will have N / 2 matches.

 The method, generate_round, will produce a distinct and unique list of tuples for each time the generate_round method is called.
 This method will return a message letting you know when you have exhausted the maximum number of unique team pairings.